 Celebrations of May Day lost their political meaning in Russia after 1991.
 Occasionally, political parties and labour unions have demonstrations on this day, but most Russians use this holiday for gardening or spending time with their families.
 If May 1 falls on a weekend, the public holiday is usually moved to the following Monday.May 9 : Victory Day (national)

 For Russians, this is the day the Great Patriotic War against Nazi Germany ended in 1945.
-Big military parades are held and a wreath is laid on the Tomb of the Unknown Soldier.June 12 : Russia Day (national)
+Big military parades are held in front of thousands of spectators on Moscow's Red Square, and the thunder of fighter jets echoes in the sky!June 12 : Russia Day (national)

 Marks the day the Russian Federation proclaimed its sovereignty in 1990.
 The main parade is held on Red Square in Moscow.December 25 : Christmas (national)